06poolal/Habitat-Coding/README.md

    # Brassica
         # Creates the proportions for any WFBS Level 1 that can preced a Brassica crop
+        # I need to look at this again and find the proper area of brassicas which are left over winter, a random
+            # number has been pulled from thin air (2%)
+        # May need to create in intermediary column for this to change it to allow for the different proportions,
+            # not sure if the proportions are correct.
+Must do before publishing

    # C.W Stubble.csv
         # Creates the proportions for clean and weedy stubble types, for WFBS Level 3